Nepal Tourist Visa:

 Facilities On Mardi Trek

-- ATM: There are no ATM facilities in Mardi Himal trekking trail.
+- ATM: There are no ATM facilities in the Mardi Himal trekking trail.
 So carry local currency before heading for the trek.

 - Drinking water: You can buy a water bottle or use a hot water bottle to refill it from the tea house.
 A water bottle will cost you around NPR 200-300 per liter.